gillianbc/react-udemy-expenses/README-APPFLOW.md

 Also destructures the id, amount, description and createdAt which it has received from <ExpenseList>
 Renders
 - the received expense
-- a remove button that will dispatch the action returned by function removeExpense(id)
 - a link to the edit route using id

 ## EditExpensePage - path="/edit/:id"